ele-ben/functions-experiments/ReadMe.md

 Since I couldn't find any ready-made solution across the different existing libraries, I decided to write some functions that allow to generate sequences of stimuli and tasks of whichever length that I could have used to realize my experiments.
-These functions generate pseudorandom sequence of elements according to certain constraints.
+These functions generate pseudo-random sequence of elements according to certain constraints.
 These constraints mostly concern relative positions of the elements (repetition, switch in subsequent positions).

 ### Overview of the functions